rows/hiring/job descriptions/Communications - Intern.md

 ## Your Role

 We are hiring a Communications Intern for our office in Berlin, Germany, to help tell our story to the world.
-You will support our efforts with storytelling and copy for owned channels (website. blog) and social media with focus on the US market.
+You will support our efforts with storytelling and copy for website, blog and social media.
 This is an exciting opportunity to join a dynamic team and help an amazing brand grow.

-This is a full-time position (10 hours/week), overall internship duration 3-6 months.
+This is a part-time position (10 hours/week).
+Overall internship duration 3-6 months.

 ## Your responsibilities
-- Draft copy to place across various various channels including website, blog, newsletters, social media.
+- Draft copy to for various channels including website, blog, newsletters, social media.
-- Research topics revelant for spreadsheets enthisuasts and proactively pitch ideas for the blogposts.
+- Research topics revelant for spreadsheets enthisuasts and pitch ideas for the blogposts.
-- Work with CMS solution to manage adding new content to the blog, post on social media (Twitter, LinkedIn).
+- Work with CMS adding new content to the blog, post on social media (Twitter, LinkedIn).
 - Support editing copy created by other team members for public facing channels.
 - Support the Growth team with approaching relevant tech press, podcasts and events.

 ## About you
-- You have experience in a similar copywriter role.
+- You have experience in a similar or copywriter role.
-- You have an excellent command of the English language.
+- You have an excellent command of the English language (native level).
-- You love to write and are passionate about high-quality copy.
+- You are passionate about writing.
 - You love tech and productivity software.
-- You have hands-on attitude
+- You have hands-on attitude.

 ## Compensation and Perks
-- Expected Monthly Gross Salary: ...€
+- Monthly Gross Salary: 950€/month (10 hours/week).
-- Liberal work-from-home policy.
+- Remote first policy.

-## How-to
+## How-to apply
 Send the following information to [us](mailto:join@rows.com):
-1. Complete Linkedin link or CV pdf.
+- Complete Linkedin profile or a CV pdf.
-1. Which position you want to apply to and why.
+- Which position you want to apply to and why.
-1. Email, phone contacts.
-1. Also send three (3x) 1-hour slots of availability in the next 3-5 days.
-1. A writing exercise will be part of this interview process.
+- A writing exercise will be part of this interview process.